intel-iot-devkit/restricted-zone-notifier-cpp/README.md

     uname -a
     ```
 * OpenCL™ Runtime Package
-* Intel® Distribution of OpenVINO™ toolkit 2019 R1 Release
+* Intel® Distribution of OpenVINO™ toolkit 2019 R2 Release

-## Setup

-### Install the Intel® Distribution of OpenVINO™ toolkit
-Refer to https://software.intel.com/en-us/articles/OpenVINO-Install-Linux for more information about how to install and setup the Intel® Distribution of OpenVINO™ toolkit.

-You will need the OpenCL™ Runtime package if you plan to run inference on the GPU as shown by the
-instructions below.
-It is not mandatory for CPU inference.

 ## How it Works